-4. TravisCI for Continuous Integration
+4. GitHub Actions for Continuous Integration

-TravisCI is an online continuous integration service that is tightly coupled to GitHub.
-TravisCI will automatically run all tests for a student's programming assignment every time the students push their code to GitHub.
-We will be using the results reported by TravisCI to evaluate the code functionality of the programming assignments.
-In this section, we do a small experiment to illustrate how TravisCI works.
+GitHub Actions is an online continuous integration service that is integrated within GitHub.
+GitHub Actions will automatically run all tests for a student's programming assignment every time the students push their code to GitHub.
+We will be using the results reported by GitHub Actions to evaluate the code functionality of the programming assignments.
+In this section, we do a small experiment to illustrate how GitHub Actions work.